adamkubik/tic_tac_toe/README.md

 ---
 Thank you for using our Tic-Tac-Toe multiplayer server!
 If you have any questions or suggestions, feel free to open an issue in the repository.

+Sorry, database is currently not working.
+It costs too much for now :)